|November 9||Organized by George Wyeth Randolph after John Brown’s Raid on Harpers Ferry. Randolph was elected as the first captain of the company|

 |August||One section of the battery was attached to Barksdale’s Brigade of McLaws’ Division at Gordonsville while the other section remained behind at Richmond to refit.|

 The sections of the battery reunited, bringing two 10-pounded Parrott rifles and to 6-pounder howitzers

-The battery was commanded by Captain Edward S. McCarthy and attached to Barksdale’s Brigade of McLaws’ Division.
+The battery was commanded by First Lieutenant Edward S. McCarthy and attached to Barksdale’s Brigade of McLaws’ Division.
 It was armed with two 10-pounder Parrott Rifles and two 6-pounder guns, although the two 6-pounders were probably left behind at Leesburg.
 The battery spent the entire day in the lines and lost 1 man killed and 2 wounded out of 33 men engaged.